 7. Learn how to handle failure

 Failure is a part of life.
 How you handle it as a leader speaks volumes to your employees.
 Anger and finger pointing id often counterproductive.
 Instead, if you want to know how to be a great leader, explore with your team what went wrong and how things could have been done differently to ensure success.
 Take responsibility for any part you played in the missed goal.
 Together, identify things that can be improved going forward.
 And hold employees accountable as needed – with grace.

 There’s no perfect leader, and given that change is constant, it’s imperative that leaders keep improving their skills and stay abreast of industry innovations.
 If you want to learn how to become a leader or improve your leadership style, you should evaluate your leadership qualities, along with its strengths and weaknesses.
 There are a multitude of assessment tools to help you do this.
 Once you identify the areas you would like to strengthen, then it is time to learn new actions and behaviors.

 Earning an accelerated, online degree with Ottawa University is an excellent way to bolster your leadership skills.
-You may want to foster and exhibit leadership on the administrative side with a Bachelor of Arts in Human Resources or you may wish to seek career advancement in a leadership position with a Master of Business Administration or a Master of Arts in Leadership.
+You may want to foster and exhibit leadership on the administrative side with a Bachelor of Arts in Human Resources or you may wish to seek career advancement in a leadership position with a Master in Business Administration or a Master of Arts in Leadership.
 All of these programs will help you develop the leadership qualities outlined here.

 As the best, fastest, and most affordable online university in Kansas City, Milwaukee, Phoenix, and surrounding areas, we are at the forefront of leadership education.
 To find out which program best fits your needs, reach out to an enrollment advisor today!